ilyadorosh/Egora/README.md

 ```

 ### If there's a DB driver issue:
-Go to `php.ini` in the php installation folder
+Go to `php.ini` in your php installation folder

 Remove the `;` from `;extension=pdo_mysql.so`